MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/campfire.md

 # Notifications and Campfire

-Post messages to a room in Campfire in response to events from Visual Studio Team Services.
+Post messages to a room in Campfire in response to events from VSTS.
 For example, you can post a message when a work item is created or changed, or a build occurs.

 ## Get a Campfire authorization token